 |Stefanie Powers as Gloria|

 |Anjanette Comer as Lucy|

 Thus, the mystery is set.
 Or at least one of them.
 The biggest one being how these five women ever became friends in the first place.
-Once everybody starts airing their dirty laundry and copping to the fact that none of their lives has turned out the way they had planned; the women waste little time in bitchily sniping at each other.
+Once everybody starts airing their dirty laundry and copping to the fact that none of their lives has turned out the way they had planned, the women waste little time in spending the bulk of their reunion time bitchily sniping at each other.
 A condition only exacerbated by frayed nerves and zero survival skills once the presence (not the identity) of the killer becomes known and the women have to learn to rely upon one another.

 |"Special Guest Star" Robert Conrad as Michael Wylie|

 Viewed today, Five Desperate Women incites so many giggles at its own expense that it challenges one to imagine how it was ever conceived as a serious thriller, but I must say, as an adolescent I found this movie to be VERY gripping and terrifically suspenseful.
 So much for the discerning tastes of youth.

 The unintentional laughs start early with a scene in which put-upon rich girl Mary Grace is emotionally battered by the passive-aggressive ventriloquist act engaged in by her silent mother and loudmouthed nurse.
 Hot on the heels of this comes the dockside reunion of the giggly sorority sisters wherein they sing a school song and southern-fried sot Lucy, drops racist hints about affirmative-action charity case Joy, not really being “One of us….”